How to organize documents in a data room hero.

 Ellty pricing 2026

 Ready to build your data room the right way?
-Start free on Ellty - set up in under 30 minutes, see exactly who views your documents, and go into every investor meeting prepared.
+Start free on Ellty - set up in under 30 minutes, see exactly who views your documents, and go into every client meeting prepared.

 Get started

 The bottom line: a well-organized data room doesn't guarantee you'll close a round.
 But a disorganized one can absolutely lose you one.
-Take the time to set it up properly before you start fundraising.
+Take the time to set it up properly.
 It's one of the few things you can control.

 tick mark